novnc/noVNC/README.md

 ### Description

-noVNC is a VNC client implemented using HTML5 technologies, specifically Canvas and WebSocket (supports 'wss://' encryption).
+noVNC is a VNC client implemented using HTML5 technologies, specifically Canvas and WebSockets (supports 'wss://' encryption).

-For browsers that do not have builtin WebSocket support, the project includes [web-socket-js](http://github.com/gimite/web-socket-js), a WebSocket emulator using Adobe Flash .
+For browsers that do not have builtin WebSockets support, the project includes [web-socket-js](http://github.com/gimite/web-socket-js), a WebSockets emulator using Adobe Flash .

 In addition, [as3crypto](http://github.com/lyokato/as3crypto_patched)
-has been added to web-socket-js to implement WebSocket SSL/TLS encryption, i.e. the "wss://" URI scheme.
+has been added to web-socket-js to implement WebSockets SSL/TLS encryption, i.e. the "wss://" URI scheme.

 Special thanks to [Sentry Data Systems](http://www.sentryds.com) for